lf813/cecs-326-sp24-01-reading-02-processes-and-threads-lf813/README.md

 				Peterson's solution relies on nonpreemptive scheduling and will perfoem well without any interruption in the critical region.
 However when scheduling is preemptive, there can be problems when two processes call enter_region and the slightly faster one will be overwritten.

 4. The producer-consumer problem can be extended to a system with multiple producers and consumers that write (or read) to (from) one shared buffer.
 Assume that each producer and consumer runs in its own thread.
 Will the solution presented in Fig. 2-28 of MOS4e, using semaphores, work for this system?

+				The solution will work, as it uses three binary semaphores that are protected by a lock variable to make sure that only one CPU at a time examines the semaphore.

 5. How could an operating system that can disable interrupts implement semaphores?

+				For interruption sequences, you can implement a semaphore to hide the interruptions.
+This an be done by having it initialized to 0, and being set to up when an interrupt handler comes in after an interruption.

 6. A fast-food restaurant has four kinds of employees:
     (a) order takers, who take customers’ orders;